Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 GUID Partition Table (GPT)

-GPT is a modern partition scheme that has become popular since 2010.
-Eventually, it will replace MBR entirely.
+GPT is a modern partition scheme that has become popular since 2010 and has since slowly replaced MBR entirely.
 It uses globally unique identifiers (GUIDs) to map out the partition tables on a storage device.

-That said, if you buy a computer released in the past decade, chances are it uses the GPT partition type.
-In fact, you can safely forget about MBR unless you’re a geek.
+If you buy a computer released in the past decade, it uses the GPT partition type.
+MBR is nowadays known only as a reference in the evolution of partitioning.

-The GPT type can handle up to 128 partitions on a single disc.
+The GPT type can support up to 128 partitions per disk.
 Each GPT partition can hold up to 9.4 zettabytes of data, that’s 9.4 billion TB.

-All macOS versions use GPT, and starting with Windows 8, Microsoft supports GPT as the boot partition type.
+All macOS versions use GPT, and since Windows 8, Microsoft has supported GPT as the boot partition type.

 Master Boot Record (MBR)

 MBR is an old partition scheme first available in MS-DOS.
-It’s still compatible with modern computers, including the latest version of Windows 10.
+It’s still compatible with modern computers, including the latest version of Windows.

-Almost all existing computer platforms can read and write MBR partition types, but only Windows can use it as a boot volume.
+Almost all existing computer platforms can read and write MBR partition types, but only Windows can use them as a boot volume.
 In other words, you can’t install macOS on an MBR partition.

-Note: To use an MBR disc as a boot drive, the computer’s motherboard must support the old Basic Output Input System (BIOS).
+Note: To use an MBR disc as a boot drive, the computer’s motherboard must support the older Basic Input/Output System (BIOS).
 Most new UEFI-ready motherboards support this system for backward compatibility and refer to it as the “Legacy” boot type.
-Again, that’s all you need to remember.
+That’s all you need to remember.

 MBR’s major shortcomings